miickel/ultimate-machine-web/src/pages/articles/730-days-of-running-every-day.md

 ![Joint plot of Distance and Ascent, by year](/img/running-2021/scatter-distance-ascent-year.png)

 The longest run during 2020 was 22.47 km.
-In 2021 the longest logged run was 33.65 km -- a run that actually was closer to 50 km, but my watch died mid run.
+In 2021 the longest logged run was 33.65 km -- a run that actually was closer to 50 km, but my watch died mid-run.

 The plot illustrates that 2021 has been more varied both in terms of distance and elevation.

 ![Joint plot of pace and stride length, by year](/img/running-2021/scatter-pace-stride.png)

 Plotting pace together with stride length is quite interesting.
-Pace is inverted, so a "high pace" is actually running slower.

-It's evident that almost all my runs have been slow runs.
+The pace is inverted, so lower is faster.
+Almost all my runs have been slow.

-These calendar heat maps plots the running duration in minutes over a period of two years.
+These calendar heat maps plot the running duration in minutes over two years.
 It sure is satisfying to know that none of those days are blank!

 ![Calendar heatmap of running](/img/running-2021/cal01.png)